Cockney Translator

 - Copy your result.
 Hit copy and use it wherever you need it, in a caption, message, script, or just to confuse your mates.

 Want to go the other direction?
 Paste any cockney phrase into the box and use this as a cockney translator to english tool to decode what it actually means.
-No account needed, works on any device, completely free.
+More modern UK slang sits closer to the British Slang Translator.

 Cockney Slang Examples